The World of Liqueur: A Guide to the Most Popular Brands

 Examples of Liqueurs

-A liqueur is an alcoholic beverage made by blending distilled spirits with added flavors, such as fruits, herbs, spices, and creams.
-Examples of some of the most popular liqueurs include Cointreau (made with oranges), Grand Marnier (also made with oranges), Chambord (made with raspberries), Kahlua (made with coffee), Campari (made with grapefruit and herbs), amaretto (made with almonds), Frangelico (made with hazelnuts), St. Germain (made with elderflowers) and Drambuie (made from scotch whisky).
+A liqueur is an alcoholic made by blending distilled spirits with added flavors, such as fruits, herbs, spices, and creams.
+Examples of some of the most popular liqueurs include Cointreau (made with oranges), Grand Marnier (also made with oranges), Chambord (made with raspberries), Kahlua (made with coffee), Campari (made with grapefruit and herbs), amaretto (made with almonds), Frangelico (made with hazelnuts), St. Germain (made with elderflowers) and Drambuie (made from whisky).
 Liqueurs are generally sweet and served as after-dinner drinks or used as ingredients in cocktails.

 Types of Alcohol: Liqueur